solana-foundation/solana-improvement-documents/proposals/0176-static-syscalls.md

 This SIMD introduces a new instruction syscall in the SBPF instruction set to represent syscalls.
 Such a change aims to remove relocations when resolving syscalls and simplify the instruction set, allowing for the straightforward differentiation between external and internal calls.
+In addition, it proposes a new `return` instruction to supersede the `exit` instruction.

 ## Motivation